 Take an Architecture River Cruise

 Chicago has amazing architecture and the best way enjoy it is by going on an architecture river cruise.
-In addition to cruises throughout the day, there are also architecture cruises available in the evening.

 Take a Lake Cruise